 As the owner of the world's second largest cola brand, at first glance Pepsi looks like Coca-Cola writ small.
-But Pepsi's annual sales are almost twice that of its more famous rival.
+But Pepsi's annual sales are around twice that of its more famous rival.

 Recent years have seen a concerted effort to focus on Pepsi's health credentials.
 That might seem a bit odd for a company whose main business is crisps and soft drinks.
 But consider for a moment that Pepsi MAX has been the focus of all Pepsi advertising in the UK since 2005, and perhaps it's not so surprising.

-A laser-like focus on brand quality and margins, have kept profits slowly moving forwards and management reckons there's more in the tank.
+A laser-like focus on brand quality and margins, have kept profits slowly moving forwards.
 Pepsi had been looking to deliver 4-6% annual revenue growth and a 0.2-0.3 percentage point improvement in margins over the long term.
-We thought COVID-19 would knock these targets back a bit, but management is still expecting 4% revenue growth this year.
-Hopefully that will see Pepsi build on 48 consecutive years of dividend growth - a formidable record even if it isn't repeated in the decades ahead.
+We thought COVID-19 would knock these targets back a bit, but management is still expecting six percentage points of revenue growth this year.
+Hopefully that will see Pepsi build on 49 consecutive years of dividend growth.
+Remember no dividend's guaranteed and this should not be seen as a guide to the future.

-It's worth keeping half an eye on Pepsi's business model though, which varies considerably by region.
-It'll manufacture products in some markets, while in others it hands over almost complete control to a licencing partner - such as Britvic in the UK.
+It's also worth considering Pepsi's business model, which varies considerably by region.
+It'll manufacture products in some markets, in others it hands over almost complete control to a licencing partner - such as Britvic in the UK.
 On the one hand that makes Pepsi more capital intensive thanks to investments in factories and production equipment, increasing risk, but it's also allowed manufacturing processes to benefit from scale.

-Debt has crept up though, and as it stands net debt is 2.7 times last year's cash profits.
-Pepsi is strong company and can generate a lot of cash, but as debt grows management's room for manoeuvre could get constrained.
+Debt has crept up though, although it's not too much of a concern at the moment.
+Pepsi is a strong company and can generate a lot of cash, but as debt grows management's room for manoeuvre could get constrained.
 We're not worried, but we're keeping an eye on it.

-Overall we consider Pepsi's variety of brands and focus on healthier options clear attractions.
-However with the stock on a PE ratio well above its long run average, only time will tell if the less focussed, but perhaps more forward thinking business model can deliver the necessary results in the years ahead.
+Overall, we consider Pepsi's variety of brands and focus on healthier options clear attractions.
+However, with the stock on a PE ratio above its long run average, only time will tell if the less focused, but perhaps more forward thinking business model can deliver the necessary results.

 Pepsi key facts

-Net debt at the end of the quarter rose to $35.5bn, up from $26.6bn at the end of 2019.
-Over the nine month period Pepsi generated $4.1bn in free cash.
+Net debt at the end of the quarter was $36.5bn, up from $34.6bn at the end of last year.

 This article is not advice or a recommendation to buy, sell or hold any investment.
 No view is given on the present or future value or price of any investment, and investors should form their own view on any proposed investment.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 Non-independent research is not subject to FCA rules prohibiting dealing ahead of research, however HL has put controls in place (including dealing restrictions, physical and information barriers) to manage potential conflicts of interest presented by such dealing.
 Please see our full non-independent research disclosure for more information.